-Yale University, Department of Neurology, Section of Headache Medicine offers a candidate a 1-year UCNS (United Council for Neurologic Subspecialties) accredited Fellowship in Headache Medicine.
+Yale University, Department of Neurology, Section of Headache Medicine offers a candidate a one-year, UCNS (United Council for Neurologic Subspecialties) accredited Fellowship in Headache Medicine.

-Headache Fellows will join a team of multiple UCNS-accredited faculty in treating a wide variety headache disorders including episodic and chronic migraine, migraine misnomers (“tension”, “sinus”, and “cervicogenic” headaches), post-traumatic and other secondary headache syndromes, IIH, SIH, Cluster and other TACs.
+Headache Fellows will join a team of multiple UCNS-accredited faculty in treating a wide variety headache disorders: episodic and chronic migraine, migraine misnomers (“tension,” “sinus,” and “cervicogenic” headaches), post-traumatic and other secondary headache syndromes, IIH, SIH, Cluster and other TACs.
 Yale is also a regional referral center for facial pain syndromes with an active neurosurgical service that offers SRS (stereotactic radiosurgery), MVD (microvascular decompression) and trigeminal nerve stimulation.
 The Headache clinic has a busy outpatient infusion service for prolonged and refractory headache attacks that permits active exploration of novel treatments.
 We also offer inpatient headache management for the most challenging cases.
-The Fellow will learn a variety of diagnostic approaches and treatment modalities including procedural Headache Medicine: chemodenervation (botulinum toxins), trigger point and peripheral nerve block injection techniques.
-Fellows will also participate in teaching medical students and residents—the latter includes not only neurology but Primary Care and Internal Medicine trainees.
+The fellow will learn a variety of diagnostic approaches and treatment modalities, including procedural Headache Medicine: chemodenervation (botulinum toxins), trigger point and peripheral nerve block injection techniques.
+Fellows will also participate in teaching medical students and residents.
+The latter includes not only Neurology, but also Primary Care and Internal Medicine trainees.

 Yale Neurology is now a site for ARMR—the AHS/AMF American Registry for Migraine Research.
 The Headache Fellowship has a special interest in developing Structured Clinical Documentation tools in Epic to improve recognition and management of headache disorders across our healthcare system.